Pros & Cons

 All client activity and communications are in a single place.
 You can easily create contacts, edit customer and company information, and configure the software to handle follow-ups and payments automatically.

 The pipeline is visual and very clean.
 The drag and drop functionality allows you to easily move leads between stages and add new stages, if necessary.
 The pipeline is fully customizable and is designed to show the most important information like a lead stage, communication notes, client information, and deal information.
 Users can create as many pipelines as required.
 The automation functionality is located right under each column, allowing you to set up the sales flow, as needed.
 Automation examples:

 “1.
 When I move the lead into stage (hot), send an email and a discount coupon.”

 “1.When I move the lead into stage (won), send an invoice->2.
 When an invoice is paid and the task is complete, send ask for a review email.”

 Reporting & Integrations

-Video TutorialsA large collection of video tutorials are available on YouTube.
+Video TutorialsThere are dozens of video tutorials available on the official YouTube channel.